-Dr Bell is also Clinical Senior Lecturer in Medicine at the University of Sydney and has conducted both clinical and laboratory research work which has been widely published.
-He is also Associate Professor in Rural Medicine at the University of New England.
-He has established Rural Oncology clinics at Port Macquarie, Coffs Harbour and more recently, Armidale.
-He is committed to providing high quality care in rural areas.
+Associate Professor David Bell is currently senior medical oncologist at the Northern Cancer Institute, Sydney with responsibility for the medical oncology unit.
+He is also clinical senior lecturer in medicine at the University of Sydney and has conducted both clinical and laboratory research work, which has been widely published.
+He is also associate professor in rural medicine at the University of New England and has established several rural oncology clinics in Australia.
 He spent three years in Canada studying the phenomenon of drug resistance and was the first recipient of the prestigious Terry Fox Clinical Fellowship.
-He is principal researcher in numerous studies covering aspects of lung, breast, ovarian, soft tissue, skin and rectal cancer as well as investigations multidrug resistance and drugs of potential patient benefit.
+He is principal researcher in numerous studies covering aspects of lung, breast, ovarian, soft tissue, skin and rectal cancer as well as investigations into multidrug resistance and drugs of potential patient benefit.

 Dr Bell has been an invited speaker at numerous national and international forums including to USA, Canada, Hong Kong, Singapore, China, France and Germany.
-He led a successful tour to China in 2015.
+He has led two successful study tours to China in 2015 and 2016.